Insider Tips for Flying with Skis and Snowboards

 Make sure to do your research before taking a flight with your equipment. ©Shutterstock

-Airlines base their cost for getting your equipment to the airport with you on a variety of factors including their own baggage policies, credit card benefits, and frequent flyer status.
 You can save considerably if you do some research before checking in.
-Some airlines (such as Southwest) or certain cabin classes offer free checked bags, so your equipment will qualify for that.
+Some airlines or certain cabin classes offer free checked bags.
 Do you have plenty of frequent flyer miles?
 Be sure to ask if checked ski equipment is a benefit.
 You are among their best customers.

 American Airlines